London Design Biennale 2018 Medal

 - Administering Body: Latvian National Museum of Art, Decorative Arts and Design Museum

 - Curator: Arthur Analts (Variant Studio), Inese Baranovska (Decorative Arts and Design Museum)

 - Supporting Bodies: Latvia 100, The Ministry of Culture of the Republic of Latvia, Latvian Investment and Development Agency (LIAA), Embassy of Latvia to United Kingdom

 London Design Biennale 2018 Public Medal

-The London Design Biennale 2018 Public Medal has been awarded to Guatemala, as voted for by visitors.
+The London Design Biennale 2018 Public Medal was awarded to Guatemala, as voted by visitors.

 - Administering Body: Embassy of Guatemala in the United Kingdom of Great Britain and Northern Ireland